 Common hikes in the range include:

 Looking for a place to stay near the Toquima Range?
-Here are some of the best cities and villages to check out in the region.
+Here are some of the region's best cities and villages to check out.

-Reno is the closest major city to Toquima Range and lies a three hours drive west of Austin.
-Known as “The Biggest Little City in the World,” Reno is home to a plethora of casinos and world-class spots for outdoor recreation.
-Home to around 425,000 residents, Reno is the second most populous city in the state.
+Reno is the closest major city to Toquima Range and is three hours west of Austin.
+Known as “The Biggest Little City in the World,” Reno is home to many casinos and world-class outdoor recreation spots.
+Home to around 425,000 residents, Reno is the second most populous city in the state after Las Vegas.

-Besides its multitude of casinos, Reno is also home to the Nevada Museum of Art.
-The summer months provide opportunities for hiking, trail running, mountain biking and rock climbing all just outside the city.
-Reno’s close proximity to Lake Tahoe offers more options for summer activities along with multiple opportunities for snow sports during the winter months.
+Besides its many casinos, Reno is home to the Nevada Museum of Art.
+The summer provides hiking, trail running, mountain biking, and rock climbing opportunities just outside the city.
+Reno’s proximity to Lake Tahoe (a 45-minute drive) offers even more options for summer activities and snow sports during the winter.